A Complete Travel Guide to Agios Nikolaos Crete

 “You are standing right in the middle of the Garden of Eden on the island of Crete, the most beautiful place in the world” smiled the charming villager as he was telling his story in Greek.

-George started this folklore museum to honour his family and the history of his village.
+George started this folklore museum to honor his family and the history of his village.